clairecleverlamb/aps-failure-scania/README.md

 ## Overview

-This project focuses on predicting Air Pressure System (APS) failures in Scania Trucks using the APS Failure dataset provided by Scania via the UCI Machine Learning Repository.
+This project focuses on predicting Air Pressure System (APS) failures in Scania Trucks using the APS Failure dataset provided by Scania.

 ## Dataset